dispatchrun/wazergo/README.md

 At [Stealth Rocket](https://github.com/stealthrocket), we leverage wazero as a core WebAssembly runtime, that we extend with host modules to enhance the capabilities of the WebAssembly programs.
-We wanted to improve safety and maintainability of our host modules, while maintaining the performance overhead to a minimum.
+We wanted to improve the ergonomy of maintaining our host modules, while maintaining the performance overhead to a minimum.
 We wanted to test the hypothesis that Go generics could be used to achieve these goals, and this repository is the outcome of that experiment.

 ## Usage